 Additional CPD: In the final term, ECTs have the option of engaging with leadership development sessions on Brightspace:

-The Induction Tutor, also known as ECF lead, co-ordinates the induction programme for all ECTs.
-Induction Tutors will receive regular bulletins and module summaries.
+The Induction Tutor, co-ordinates the induction programme for all ECTs.
+Induction Tutors will receive regular bulletins.
 They carry out assessment and frequent progress reviews.
 Teach First provides a detailed Induction Tutor Programme Guide for both years to walk through the role of both ECTs and Mentors in each module.
 It is the responsibility of the induction tutor in school to monitor engagement and support both ECTs and Mentors to utilise the support provided in the best possible way.

 ECTs receive support from a dedicated mentor through regular one-to-one mentoring sessions.
 The mentor is preferably a subject or phase specialist in school.
 They are responsible for monitoring progress, and meeting with ECTs regularly to support development.
 This mentor should be separate from that of the Induction Tutor and focus on supporting the Early Career Teacher through the two-year programme.